Order of Saint Charles: Award

 This order rewards service to the State or Prince.
 In particular cases, it may be granted to foreigners.
-It is awarded by the current Sovereign, Prince Albert II.
+It is awarded by the current Grand Master, Prince Albert II.

 Reception

 Except for Members of the Princely Family and foreigners, one can only receive the Order first with the rank of Knight.
 To be awarded the following higher ranks, one must keep the lower rank for a set length of time: